JuliaDynamics/LightSumTypes.jl/README.md

 [![CI](https://github.com/JuliaDynamics/MixedStructTypes.jl/workflows/CI/badge.svg)](https://github.com/JuliaDynamics/MixedStructTypes.jl/actions?query=workflow%3ACI)
 [![codecov](https://codecov.io/gh/JuliaDynamics/MixedStructTypes.jl/graph/badge.svg?token=rz9b1WTqCa)](https://codecov.io/gh/JuliaDynamics/MixedStructTypes.jl)

-This package allows to pack multiple heterogeneous types in a single one.
+This package allows to combine multiple heterogeneous types in a single one.
 This helps to write type-stable code by avoiding Union-splitting, which have big performance drawbacks when many types are unionized.

 Two macros implement different strategies to create a compact representation of the types: `@compact_structs` and `@sum_structs`.

 Both work very similarly but there are some differences:

 - `@compact_structs` is a bit faster;

 - `@sum_structs` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, it uses [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl) under the hood.

 Even if there is only a unique type defined by these macros, you can access a symbol containing the conceptual type of an instance with the function `kindof`.

 ## Example